wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 Both kinds of events can be generated by a single member operation.

-**Note:** You can handle one of these categories of events in a single system member.
+**注意:** You can handle one of these categories of events in a single system member.
 You cannot handle both cache and administrative events in a single member.

 Because Geode maintains the order of administrative events and the order of cache events separately, using cache events and administrative events in a single process can cause unexpected results.